eXascaleInfolab/TSM-Bench/systems/integration/integration.md

 - Add the name of your system's folder to [config.py](https://github.com/eXascaleInfolab/TSM-Bench/tree/main/systems/config.py).

 - To use the online workload add the additional files:
-    - `__init__.py`: s script to use your folder as a Python module.
+    - `__init__.py`: script to use your folder as a Python module.
 The script should follow this [template](https://github.com/eXascaleInfolab/TSM-Bench/blob/main/systems/integration/__init__template.py) and replacing "system" with "your\_system\_name".
-    - `start.py`: a script to launch your system.
+    - `start.py`: script to launch your system.
 The script should follow this [template](https://github.com/eXascaleInfolab/TSM-Bench/tree/main/systems/integration/start_template.py).
-    - `add_data.py`: a script to add and delete data.
+    - `add_data.py`: script to add and delete data.
 The script should follow this [template](https://github.com/eXascaleInfolab/TSM-Bench/blob/main/systems/integration/add_tempalte.py).